Carers Card Account

 How it works

-• You are over 18 and live in the UK permanently
+• You must be over 18 and live in the UK permanently

-• Transfer money from your current or savings account to your Carers Card Account to give your carer access to the amount you’ve put in (to a maximum of £1500).
+• You transfer money from your current or savings account to your Carers Card Account.
+This is so that your carer can access the amount you’ve put in.

-• Choose up to 2 carers to get their own card and PIN.
-A carer can be a family member, friend or other person you trust.
+• The maximum amount you can put in is £1500.
+Choose up to 2 carers to get their own card and PIN.
+A carer can be a family member, friend or someone else you trust.

-• You and your carer(s) can both keep track of spending on the card through regular statements, in branch, over the phone or through Online Banking or our mobile banking app.
+• You and your carers can both keep track of spending on the card.
+This is through regular statements, in branch, over the phone or through Online Banking or our Mobile Banking app.

-• Your carer or carers will get different Online and Mobile Banking log on details to you.
-This allows them to make Faster Payments for something you need using Online or Mobile Banking.
+• Your carers will get different Mobile and Online Banking log on details to you.
+This will allow them to make Faster Payments for something you need using Mobile or Online Banking.

 Separate money, for your security